 - Minimize damage to organs

-Doctors treat lupus using many different medicines.
+Doctors typically use many different medicines.
 It can take months – or even years – to find the right combination of medicines to control your symptoms.

 Medicines commonly used to treat lupus include:

 - Corticosteroids like prednisone, prednisolone, methylprednisolone, and hydrocortisone

 - Biologics like the monoclonal antibody belimumab (Benlysta®)